-Now, over 50 years later and just steps away from that bandstand, The Embrace memorial, a 22-foot bronze sculpture of interlocking arms, is set to go up in his and Coretta’s honor.
+Now, over 50 years later and just steps away from that bandstand, The Embrace memorial, a 22-foot-tall (6.7-meter-tall) bronze sculpture of interlocking arms, is set to go up in his and Coretta’s honor.
 The piece is meant to be a tribute to the Kings, their love and their work fighting injustices together.
-The statue, located in the heart of downtown Boston, also puts a focus on the continued fight against discrimination in the city today.
+The statue also puts a focus on the continued fight against discrimination in the city today.

-The idea for The Embrace originated in September 2017, when King Boston, a private, nonprofit foundation, began meetings on creating a memorial in honor of both Martin Luther King Jr and Coretta Scott King.
-The organization aimed to highlight not only the Kings themselves, but their work and time in Boston, where the couple met and began their activism.
+The idea for The Embrace originated in September 2017 when King Boston, a private, non-profit foundation, began discussing creating a memorial in honor of both Martin Luther King Jr and Coretta Scott King.
+The organization aimed to highlight not only the Kings themselves but their work and time in Boston, where the couple met and began their activism.
 King Boston held a competition and chose the design by Hank Willis Thomas and the MASS Design Group from 126 applicants.
 The interlocking arms were inspired by a photograph of the Kings in a hugging embrace after MLK learned he received the Nobel Peace Prize in 1964.

-“I think [The Embrace] will put love in the public square again,” said Marie St Fleur, Executive Director of King Boston (which is funding the sculpture), and a former state representative in the Massachusetts Legislature.
-“And not romanticized love, but that hard love that requires rolling up your sleeves, having some conversations and facing the challenges together, so we can get to the next better place… It was a love that was built on struggle.
+“I think [The Embrace] will put love in the public square again,” says Marie St Fleur, executive director of King Boston (which is funding the sculpture) and a former state representative in the Massachusetts Legislature.
+“And not romanticized love, but that hard love that requires rolling up your sleeves, having some conversations and facing the challenges together so we can get to the next better place… It was a love that was built on struggle.
 The love that was built on the harsh challenges that they had to endure to break the hold of segregation.”

 The Kings themselves had a close history with Boston.
-Martin Luther King Jr first arrived in the city in 1951 to work on his PhD in systematic theology at Boston University, where he learned about the work of Mohandas (popularly known as Mahatma, meaning “great soul”) Gandhi that fostered many of his ideals of nonviolence.
+Martin Luther King Jr first arrived in the city in 1951 to work on his PhD in systematic theology at Boston University, where he learned about the work of Mohandas (popularly known as Mahatma, meaning ‘great soul’) Gandhi, which fostered many of his ideals of nonviolence.
 Before he graduated, he met Coretta, who was studying opera at the New England Conservatory of Music.
 The couple married in 1953 and had their first home together in the South End.

 King, who often referred to Boston as a second home (he was from Atlanta, Georgia), left the city in the mid-1950s and didn’t return until April 1965.
-This time it was upon invitation from the Massachusetts Legislature, who invited King to speak in front of a joint session.
-The next day he led his only march in the city into Boston Common.
+This time it was upon invitation from the Massachusetts Legislature, which invited King to speak in front of a joint session.
+The next day he led his only march in the city to Boston Common.